xenia-manager/xenia-manager/README.md

 # Quickstart

-Head over to the [Quickstart page](https://github.com/xenia-manager/xenia-manager/wiki/Quickstart) to get started
+Head over to the [Quickstart page](https://github.com/xenia-manager/xenia-manager/wiki/Quickstart) to get started.

+# FAQ

+If you have any questions, hop over to the [frequently asked questions](https://github.com/xenia-manager/xenia-manager/wiki/FAQ) page.

 # Screenshots
 - Welcome Screen